Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 More about the nature of this limit

-You will see this error message, if you tried to call a program with too many arguments, that is,
+You will see the error message "arg list too long " if you try to call a program with too many arguments, that is,

 most likely in connection with pattern matching: